Tradias/asio-grpc/doc/difference_to_asio.md

 # Difference to Asio

-The free functions in this library (except `agrpc::repeatedly_request`) require that the completion handler executor be created from a `agrpc::GrpcExecutor` and they use that as the I/O executor.
+The free functions in this library (except `agrpc::repeatedly_request`) require that the completion handler's executor be created from a `agrpc::GrpcExecutor` and they use that as the I/O executor.
 Unlike Asio, where the I/O executor is obtained from the first argument to the initiating function.
 Example:

 ```cpp
 asio::steady_timer timer{exec1}; // exec1 is the I/O executor